 Questions to help you find balance:

 - Pretend for a moment that you are a musical instrument.
 Describe the instrument that comes to mind first, and how does it resemble you, specifically?

 - Can you name or visualize any other types of instruments that might typically accompany you in a band or orchestra?
 Or, would you describe yourself as more of a soloist?
 How so?

 - Many musical instruments require frequent cleaning, adjustment and/or repair to stay in tune.
 What specific things do you do each day, week, or month to keep yourself “tuned” – mentally, physically, emotionally and spiritually?

-- Identify one thing you will commit to start, one thing you can commit to stop and one thing you will commit to continue doing in 2022 to become more in tune (balanced).
+- Identify one thing you will commit to start, one thing you can commit to stop and one thing you will commit to continue doing to become more in tune (balanced).

 Questions to help your team or organization find balance: